-- INTERCULTURAL COMPETENCE: Divine Word College graduates will possess the knowledge, skills, and attitudes that are necessary to interact effectively with people who are culturally different from themselves. - SOCIAL & GLOBAL RESPONSIBILITY: Divine Word College graduates will be informed about the world's most pressing issues, especially those affecting the poor and marginalized, applying knowledge and skills to develop solutions in accord with Catholic Social Teaching. - MISSIONARY DISCIPLESHIP: Divine Word College graduates will gain the knowledge, skills, and attitudes for practicing prophetic dialogue in the tradition of SVD missionaries with the poor, the marginalized, faith-seekers, and persons of different cultures and faith-traditions.
+- INTERCULTURAL COMPETENCE: Divine Word College graduates will possess the knowledge, skills, and attitudes that are necessary to interact effectively with people who are culturally different from themselves. - SOCIAL & GLOBAL RESPONSIBILITY: Divine Word College graduates will be informed about the world's most pressing issues, especially those affecting the poor and marginalized, applying knowledge and skills to develop solutions in accord with Catholic Social Teaching. - MISSIONARY DISCIPLESHIP: Divine Word College graduates will gain the knowledge, skills, and attitudes for practicing prophetic dialogue in the tradition of SVD missionaries, with faith-seekers, with the poor and marginalized, with people of different cultures, and with followers of other faith traditions.